changli3/guacamole-aws-cloudformation/README.md

 Save the connection, from dropdown of the user name, select "Home" and then click the newly created RDP connection:
 ![RDP Screen](https://raw.githubusercontent.com/changli3/guacamole-aws-cloudformation/master/rdp.JPG "RDP Screen")

+# Launch Guacamole Server Cluster with RDS Backend
+working on the cloudformation template and scripts....

-## Launch Standalone Guacamole Server Cluster
+# Launch Guacamole Server Cluster with RDS/LDAP Backend and SAML SSO
 working on the cloudformation template and scripts....